deniseleechewwoon/project-1/README.md

     - Try to submit an empty form and verify that an error message about the required fields appears
     - Try to submit the form with an invalid email address and verify that a relevant error message appears

+The site was manually tested on different browsers (Chrome, Safari, Morzilla Firefox and Internet Explorer).
+The site works well on all browsers except for internet explorer.
+In internet explorer, the individual gallary page was not able to load the photos nicely as it does on other browsers.

 The site was also tested using online platform [Mobile-Friendly Test](https://search.google.com/test/mobile-friendly) and results show that page is mobile friendly and easy to use on a mobile device.

 ## Deployment